Who comes to mind when you picture a steroid user?

 In conclusion, while there is no typical user, there are signs of steroid use in teenagers, in men, women and athletes.

-These signs range from the external like hair loss and acne to the internal like mood swings and infertility.
+These signs range from the external like hair loss and acne to the internal like roid rage, gynecomastia (in men) and infertility.

-If you are considering using steroids, make sure that you are aware of all of the risks associated with them and make sure you speak with a doctor before starting.
+If you are considering using steroids, make sure that you are aware of all of the risks and signs associated with them and make sure you speak with a doctor before starting.